 - Tenancy for years: The length of the lease is known at the time it is created.

 - Periodic tenancy: Tenancy where the tenant continues leasing for an undetermined amount of time and generally on a period basis, such as month to month.
 At the tenant’s discretion, the landlord is notified that they will be discontinuing the lease.

 - Tenancy at will: Both the landlord and tenant have the right to terminate the lease at any time, as long as notification is provided.

 - Tenancy at sufferance: Basically, the tenant has overstayed their welcome.
 The tenant wrongfully remains on the property (or in possession) after the lease has expired or been terminated.

-For example, Larry the landowner may allow Bob the builder to construct a retail property on Larry’s land.
-Bob would own the structure and be entitled to all income generated from the building, but would pay rent to Larry for the use of the land, which is still owned by Larry.
-During Bob’s ground lease term, he will be entitled to exclusive use of the land, but at the end of the term is required return the land to Larry.
+For example, Larry, the landowner, may allow Bob the builder to construct a retail property on Larry’s land.
+Bob would own the structure and be entitled to all income generated from the building but would pay rent to Larry for the use of the land, which is still owned by Larry.
+During Bob’s ground lease term, he will be entitled to exclusive use of the land, but at the end of the term is required to return the land to Larry.
 In this example, Bob has a leasehold interest in the building, while Larry maintains the fee simple interest.
-Due to the nature of such an arrangement, ground leases are typically for relatively long periods of time, often between 40 and 99 years.
+Due to the nature of such an arrangement, ground leases are typically for relatively long periods, often between 40 and 99 years.
 See ground lease.